French Graphic Decoupage Coffee Table Makeover

 Well, just take a look at the corner there where I gave it a bit of sanding….see the orange-y/red coming through?

-It would’ve looked like that everywhere the table had a scratch had I not prepped it and gave it a spray before I started painting.
+It would’ve looked like in more places had I not prepped it and given it a spray of Shellac before I started painting.

 And that rose just makes it, I think!
 Don’t you?